gulugulufm/gulugulufm.github.io/README.md

 - [x] Switches posts/ to podcasts/, then redirects posts/[1-2] to podcasts[1-2].

 - [ ] Adds posts/ for articles.
+- [ ] Larger font size for small screens at all places.
 - [ ] Prettifies the guests page.
 Each guest should have a profile picture, links to their online presence, and short bio.
 - [ ] Extracts a layout for posts -- it should have things like intro, audio, guests.
 - [ ] Prettifies the audio player; good ones: https://byte.coffee/60, and soundcloud.